musaib70/Docker-Using-Jenkins-ON-AWS/README.md

 ![AWS](https://imgur.com/Hk28ffE.png)

-**deploy a Java Web app on a Docker Container built on an EC2 Instance through the use of Jenkins.**
+**Deploy a Java Web app on a Docker Container built on an EC2 Instance through the use of Jenkins.**

 ### Agenda